Billionaire Profile

 Early Life and Education

-Eric Emerson Schmidt was born on April 27, 1955, in Falls Church, Virginia.
-He graduated from Yorktown High School in 1972 and went on to earn a Bachelor of Science in Engineering from Princeton University in 1976, initially studying architecture before switching to electrical engineering.
-He furthered his education at the University of California, Berkeley, obtaining a Master of Science in 1979 and a Ph.D. in computer science in 1982.
+Eric Emerson Schmidt was born on April 27, 1955, in Washington, D.C.
+He spent part of his childhood in Italy due to his father's work, which he has stated changed his outlook.
+Schmidt attended Yorktown High School in Arlington County, Virginia, graduating in 1972.
+He earned a Bachelor of Science in Engineering degree from Princeton University in 1976, initially as an architecture major before switching to electrical engineering.
+He later pursued further studies at the University of California, Berkeley, obtaining a Master of Science in 1979 and a Ph.D. in computer science in 1982.

 Rise to Success